 Every programmer probably has already heard this advice somewhere.
 And few programmers will say: “Ah, nothing easier than that!
 My names are always understandable, it’s no hard deal”.
 I think most of the people who said that (and I’m including me too) wouldn’t understand some code they have written a few years ago in some old project because it can be really hard to give meaningful names an outsider would understand.

 - Don’t get too big

 Especially in large and complex projects with thousands of lines of code, there are often situations where functions, classes, etc. get really big.
 This causes various problems: On the one hand, it’s just hard to read and keep the context in mind when you have to scroll down a few times for reading one function.
-On the other hand, giving meaningful names is much easier when you separate your code in different parts which you can give describing names.
+On the other hand, giving meaningful names is much easier when you separate your code into different parts which you can give describing names.

 - Abstractions are your friends

 This point goes hand in hand with the previous ones.
 Try to abstract everything you do.
 By using abstractions, you have lots of opportunities to give explaining names for the different abstraction levels.
-Additionally, you prevent your functions, classes etc. to get too big.
+Additionally, you prevent your functions, classes, etc. to get too big.
 The idea of this approach is to hide further details behind every abstraction, and every time you dive deeper, you get to see more detail.
-Mostly it isn’t necessary to know the details from another point of view, and it’s way more easier to understand the code’s purpose from a high-level perspective.
+Mostly it isn’t necessary to know the details from another point of view, and it’s way easier to understand the code’s purpose from a high-level perspective.